MyNameIsJohnson/pricing-component/README.md

 ### Starting the project

-1. You can use `npm create-react-app <appName>` to build this project from scratch,
+1. You can use `npm create-react-app <appName>` or `npx create-react-app <appName> to build this project from scratch,

 OR